Birongo

-Birongo, also spelled Bilongo, is a spiritual tradition found among Afro-Venezuelans in rural areas of Coastal Venezuela, especially that of Southern coastal Lake Maracaibo and in the subregion of Barlovento but with similar forms existing in Cuba and the Dominican Republic to describe magico-religious traditions and folk healing of African origins as they are done among Afro-Venezuelans.
+Birongo, also spelled Bilongo, is a spiritual tradition found among Afro-Venezuelans in rural areas of coastal Venezuela in South America, especially that of southern coastal Lake Maracaibo and in the subregion of Barlovento but with similar forms existing in Cuba and the Dominican Republic to describe magico-religious traditions and folk healing of African origins as they are done among Afro-Venezuelans.

 Chimbangueles are types of drums used to invoke and celebrate Saint Benedict, who is syncretized with the Vodun deity "Aje".

 Etymology

 The term "birongo" comes from the Kikongo word "bilongo", which is used to describe ingredients of magical use but the term is used in Venezuela to describe folk medicine, and even witchcraft.

 Practices

 Practitioners of Birongo, known as curanderos or ensalmaderos, use various herbs and ingredients to heal both spiritual and physical illness such as mal de ojo, and other forms using various herbs and preparations such as baths and teas to heal the victim.
 Alongside this, they use the psychological medicine of prayer and soothsaying to heal the patient as they call upon various saints who were syncretized with African deities.
 They often do divination with tobacco and will occasionally use it to report spiritual problems.
 The use of the humorism is often found as well, most likely from Spaniard influence.